Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/dsr/index.en.md

 ### BiS Notes

-- Dragonsong's Reprise is the current Ultimate, and is **not** outgeared yet.
-  - BiS will be a mix of i600 gear, and i605 gear from Lapis Manalis.

-Looking towards the future:

-- Dragonsong's Reprise will not be outgeared until **i730** gear is available.
+- Any gear at or above **i730** will have their substats capped.
-- Relic weapons (when they arrive) will have their substats capped at **269**.
+- Relic weapons will have their substats capped at **269**.
+- Use the highest grade potions available.

 ![]({{site.baseurl}}/images/ultimates/dsr/dsr_cheatsheet.jpg)
 *(Full-size image: [English]({{site.baseurl}}/images/ultimates/dsr/dsr_cheatsheet.jpg), [日本語]({{site.baseurl}}/images/ultimates/dsr/dsr_cheatsheet_jp.jpg))*